nautechsystems/nautilus_trader/docs/source/index.rst

 machine learning, and artificial intelligence.

-The language out of the box is not without its drawbacks however, especially in the context of implementing a large system such as that offered with the `NautilusTrader` package.
+The language out of the box is not without its drawbacks however, especially in the context of implementing large systems.
 Cython has addressed some of these issues, offering all the advantages of a statically typed language, embedded into Pythons rich ecosystem of software libraries and developer/user communities.